stlviper/18FAGILEPROTOTYPE/development/src/README.md

 PORT="8080" node app.js // to run on port 8080
 ```

+Additional details how to deploy the application using docker are in dist directory in [Github](https://github.com/vencoreinc/18FAGILEPROTOTYPE/tree/master/dist)

 ### Grunt tasks

 To run the following grunt tasks from the command line you need to install gurnt-cli globally